sara-nl/clouddocs/appliances-configuration.markdown

 > **Note:**
 >
-> More details are described in the appliances themselves at the _AppMarket_.
+> More details are described in the appliances themselves at the _Apps_.